 For technical assistance, PennDOT’s LTAP engineers are available by phone, email, or in person to help municipalities troubleshoot specific maintenance and safety problems.
 This service is provided by PennDOT at no cost.

 For questions about LTAP, contact Ryan Falcone at

 (412) 391-5590 x309 or by email at firstname.lastname@example.org.

 Ryan Falcone talks about SPC's Local Technical Assistance Program (LTAP) and remarks on some of its many recent accomplishments and activities.

-In 2016, SPC again partnered with PennDOT and Pennsylvania State Association of Township Supervisors (PSATS) to administer the region’s Local Technical Assistance Program (LTAP), which assists our local municipalities by offering training programs and technical assistance.
+SPC partnered with PennDOT and Pennsylvania State Association of Township Supervisors (PSATS) to administer the region’s Local Technical Assistance Program (LTAP), which assists our local municipalities by offering training programs and technical assistance.

 SPC coordinated LTAP courses with similar educational programs being offered by SPC’s Water Resource Center.
-SPC held 18 LTAP courses in 2016 in 6 counties, and a total of 336 participants took advantage of the program this year, including several first-time attendees.
+SPC previously held 18 LTAP in 6 counties, and a total of 336 participants took advantage of the program this year, including several first-time attendees.